 - Trip delay and trip cancellation insurance for eligible itineraries paid for with your American Express Platinum card

 - Cellphone protection

 - Access to an American Express concierge, which can help get access to hard-to-book experiences

 - Up to $100 Saks Fifth Avenue credit (enrollment required), which is credited as a $50 credit twice per year

-- Access to the American Express Global Lounge collection, including Priority Pass Select membership
+- Access to the American Express Global Lounge Collection, including The Centurion Network

 - No foreign transaction fees on purchases made outside the U.S.

 - You can transfer your Membership Rewards to one of American Express’ 22 hotel or airline transfer partners